jdmacleod/netflix-open-content-helper/docs/examples.md

 ## Get

-`get` accepts a list of Shots in a text file; CSV, JSON, and YAML formats are supported.
+`get` accepts a list of Shots for download in a text file; CSV, JSON, and YAML formats are supported.

 ```bash
 noc get one_shot.yaml